Jaber4770/The-Super-Hero/README.md

 In this site  i tried to show all the "Programming hero" contributor.

-# How I be benefited by this site?
+# How you be benefited by this site?

 You can see all the hero of programming hero and you can take dicitions will you join "Programming hero" or not.